lymingtonprecision/photon-vpshere-deploy/README.md

 opinionated instructions for creating a clonable Photon virtual machine template that can be configured from vApp Options.
-It completely removes any requirement to manually configure a virtual machine running Photon--allowing us to spawn new VMs on a whim.
+It completely removes any requirement to manually configure a virtual machine running Photon—allowing us to spawn new VMs on a whim.

 ## Creating the Template VM